Vauxhall Insignia Sports Tourer interior

 You also get Vauxhall’s OnStar personal assistant system in all Insignia Sports Tourers.
 It’ll help you find empty parking spaces nearby, input an address into the sat-nav and automatically call the emergency services if you’ve been in an accident.
 It also comes with a mobile wifi hotspot for up to seven devices and an app for your phone that’ll let you lock and unlock your car remotely.

 What it can’t do is make the standard seven-speaker stereo sound any better.
 Thankfully, you can get an upgraded Bose system that’s clearer, bassier and doesn’t produce any annoying buzzing or rattling – no matter how loud you crank up the volume.
-It’s standard on top-spec Elite Nav cars but a £510 option on all other models.
+It’s standard on top-spec Elite Nav cars but an option on all other models.